oneeve8/kobble-data/content/videonarrativehowto.md

 So say I am a Literature Teacher and I’m creating a unit on Mark Twain.

-So I’ve already created a Channel and some Tracks to share with my students.
+I have already created a Channel and some Tracks to share with my students.

 We’ve shown you how to create Channels and Tracks in our onboarding video, but in case you’ve forgotten, we’ll review that in a little bit.